jestjs/jest/website/blog/2019-01-22-jest-24-refreshing-polished-typescript-friendly.md

 ## The future

 We are incredibly humbled by the results in [State Of JS 2018](https://2018.stateofjs.com/awards/), where Jest won the “Highest Satisfaction” award.
-Another huge thing to happen in 2018 was in October, when Jest passed 2 million weekly downloads for the first time, actually passing the business stalwart that is Mocha for the first time.
+Another huge thing to happen in 2018 was in October, when Jest passed 2 million weekly downloads for the first time.
+Thank you.

 We are very thankful for the trust in us shown by the community, and hope to build on it in the future.
 We will ensure Jest 24 and future releases will continue to build upon this incredible foundation, and continue to be an integral part of JavaScript developers' toolkits.